bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 When pressed on what this implies, he says that

 > there are many reasons I believe in God and that [origins] is not even the primary one...religion really isn't much about where things came  from, about things in the distant past, but really about how things  are now.
-How to live your life, how to be moral, etc…
+How to live your life, how to be moral, etc...

 which then becomes